PR postcode area

-The PR postcode area, also known as the Preston postcode area, is a group of eleven postcode districts in North West England, within four post towns.
-These cover south-west Lancashire (including Preston, Chorley and Leyland) and north Merseyside (including Southport).
+The PR postcode area, also known as the Preston postcode area, is a group of eleven postcode districts in North West England which together cover northern Merseyside and parts of central and southern Lancashire.
+Its four post towns are Chorley, Leyland, Southport, and Preston.

+Mail for the PR postcode area is processed at Preston Mail Centre, along with mail for the BB, FY and LA postcode areas.

 Coverage

 The approximate coverage of the postcode districts: